Vonng/pigsty/docs/v-infra.md

 ### `prometheus_reload`

-Whether to just reload the configuration instead of rebuilding the whole thing when performing Prometheus tasks.
+Reload the configuration instead of rebuilding the whole thing when performing Prometheus tasks.
 Type: `bool`, Hierarchy: A, Default: `false`.

 By default, executing the `prometheus` task will clear existing monitoring data, but if set to `true`, it will not.